Deltares/dfm_tools/README.rst

 	- optimize_dist keyword now draws inpolygon around line
 	- to optimize intersect function when retrieving bed level and water level (do that with len(firstlinepart) optional keyword)
 	- to retrieve other mapdata data faster
-- improve zt plots from hisfile:
-	- example in test_get_nc.test_gethismodeldata()
-	- WARNING: part of the z interfaces/center data in dflowfm hisfile is currently wrong, check your figures carefully
-	- layer argument now has to be provided when retrieving zcoordinate_c (centers) from hisfile, but not when retrieving zcoordinate_w (interfaces), align this.
-	- check center/corner correctness, pcolormesh does not completely correspond with contours
-- as user: get dimensionlist, variablelist, more? (partly internally available)
-- add polygon read/write function (also ldb files)
 - add polygon ginput function (click in plot) (already partly exists in intersect/slice testscript)
 - pyugrid (ghostcells en mapmergen worden afgehandeld?), voorbeelden in ieder geval als inspiratie voor plotopties):
 	- https://github.com/pyugrid/pyugrid/blob/master/notebook_examples/COMT_example.ipynb